[HISTORY: Adopted and amended as indicated in text.]

 The Sheriff shall have power to appoint volunteer auxiliary police officers to serve as law enforcement officers at various school and other civic functions.
 The auxiliary police officers shall be volunteers and will be assigned to assist the Sheriff, bailiffs and other police forces in the county.
 Their duties will be to protect persons and property at school and other civic functions.

-Notwithstanding § 2-309(K) of the Courts and Judicial Proceedings Article of the Annotated Code of Maryland or any other provision of this chapter, the County Commissioners, by ordinance, may provide for the appointment of a Warden of the County Jail and may transfer responsibility for the operation of the jail from the Sheriff to the Warden.
+Notwithstanding § 2-309(K) of the Courts and Judicial Proceedings Article of the Annotated Code of Maryland or any other provision of this chapter, the County Council, by law, may provide for the appointment of a Director of the Dorchester County Detention Center, formerly known as the County Jail, and assigns responsibility for the operation of the Dorchester County Detention Center to the Director.